OnePlc/WP_PLC_Swissknife/wpplc-swissknife/readme.txt

 * First Version for Wordpress.org Repo

 == Upgrade Notice ==

+= 0.3.4 =
+* All settings are disabled by default now

 = 0.3.3 =
 * Implemented Feedback from Wordpress Plugin Review Team